jump8621/data-project-I/README.md

 </p>

 ---
-***What is the correlation between the duration of fire and the number of personnel involved in fighting wildfires?***
+***What is the correlation between the number of fire incidents and the number of personnel involved in fighting wildfires?***

 *Assumption:*